 A large share of this area burned in 2002, and that area may already be prone to another fire.

 The large area that burned to the west ignited in 2002.
-While that doesn’t seem especially long ago, enough time has passed to allow regrowth of the vegetation that fueled this 2002 fire.
+While that doesn’t seem especially long ago, enough time has passed to allow the regrowth of vegetation that fueled this 2002 fire.
 After a wildfire, there’s not much vegetation, but that effect only lasts about 10 years.1 In other words, a decade or more after a wildfire, enough vegetation has typically grown back to fuel another fire.
 In fact, some parts of the U.S. West have burned, on average, every seven years in the last 70 years.2 We explore this trend in more depth on the WSRB blog.

 Let’s look at one more area, this one in Southern California.
 Santa Clarita is in the hills northwest of Burbank and Pasadena.
 The first map shows the properties insured in the area along with wildfire perimeters from 2010 through 2020.